softpano/pythonizer/readme.md

 Currently main program and all modules should reside in a single directory from which you will run the program.

 ATTENTION PYTHON PROGRAMMERS: Environment varible PERL5LIB or option -I of the Perl interpreter should specify the directory with modules in order to run the pythonizer.
-Otherwise modules will NOT befound.
+Otherwise modules will NOT be found.

 You can run Pythonizer both in Cygwin and Linux.